boorch/bOrca/README.md

 ## Query Operator (`Q`) (Refactored)
 This is a very minor change where the "length" parameter is moved to the left of offset parameters to match the layout of extended Teleport Operator.
-(Previously it was Vertical Offset, Horizontal Offset, Length.
+(Previously the input order was Vertical Offset, Horizontal Offset, Length.
 Now it's Length, Vertical Offset, Horizontal Offset)

 | Length | Vertical Offset | Horizontal Offset | Operator |
 |:--------:|:-------------:|:-----------------:|:-----------:|